Palliative care

 Complementary therapies

-Let your doctors know about any therapies you are using or thinking about trying, as some may not be safe or evidence-based.
+Let your doctors know about any therapies you are using or thinking about trying, as some may not be safe or evidence-based, or may not work well with your current treatment.

 Joining a clinical trial